Nelson-0702/iNEXT.3D/README.md

 -   Required: [R](http://cran.rstudio.com/)
 -   Suggested: [RStudio IDE](http://www.rstudio.com/ide/download/)

-### HOW TO RUN INEXT:
+### HOW TO RUN INEXT.3D:

-The iNEXT package is available on [Github](https://github.com/AnneChao/iNEXT.3D) and can be downloaded with a standard installation procedure using the commands shown below.For a first-time installation, an additional visualization
+The iNEXT.3D package is available on [Github](https://github.com/AnneChao/iNEXT.3D) and can be downloaded with a standard installation procedure using the commands shown below.For a first-time installation, an additional visualization